exercism/v3/languages/csharp/exercises/concept/regular-expressions/.docs/instructions.md

 ### 5. Rewrite log to replace password with "xxxxxxxxx"

-Implement `LogParser.RewriteLog()` to replace the actual passowrd (rather than the text "password") with "xxxxxxxx" unless the password contains the string "pwassword" in which case the mask should be "**\*\*\*\***"
+Implement `LogParser.RewriteLog()` to replace the actual password (rather than the text "password") with "xxxxxxxx" unless the password contains the string "pwassword" in which case the mask should be "**\*\*\*\***"

-Lines with quoted passwords have already been removed and you process lines irrespective of whether they are valid.
+Lines with quoted passwords have already been removed and you process lines irrespective of whether they are valid (as per task 1).

 Lines not containing a password should be returned unmodified.

 Password is defined as the first string that follows the text password after a space.

+Previous investigations have shown that no line contains more than one password.

 ```csharp
 var lp = new LogParser();